JGarza189/genome-utilities/Scripts/README.md

 ### generate.fastq.sh

-Converts a .phd sequencing file to a .fastq file, provided Python3 and BioPython are installed.
+Converts a .phd Sanger file into a .fastq file, provided Python3 and BioPython are installed.

 #### Usage: